leios/space-junk/src/content/jeb_1.md

 Every stone is prop in their own story.
 But as they grow older, they stash all their sticks and stones in a box and leave them to rot somewhere, never to be seen again.

+!!! note
-!!!
-Note: switch to second person here is intentional, but maybe not worth it?
+    switch to second person here is intentional, but maybe not worth it?

 Soon, every day turns into a constant stream of nearly unsolvable problems.
 A boat's leaking.